Hockey puck: In roller hockey

 Roller hockey pucks, a.k.a. in-line hockey pucks, are similar to ice-hockey pucks but are made from plastic and thus lighter.
 They have small ribs protruding from their tops and bottoms which limit contact with the surface, allowing better sliding motion and less friction.
-These pucks are mostly commonly red in color but can be found in almost any color, though light, visible colours such as red, orange, yellow, pink, and green, are typical.
+These pucks typically come in light, easily visible colors: mostly commonly red, but also sometimes orange, yellow, pink, or green.
 Roller hockey pucks were created so inline hockey and street hockey players could play with a puck instead of a ball on surfaces such as hardwood, concrete, and asphalt.

 In underwater hockey

-Originally known as "squid" in the United Kingdom and now more commonly known as "Octopush", underwater hockey uses a type of puck that while similar in appearance to an ice hockey puck, differs in that it has a lead core weighing approximately 3 lb within a teflon, plastic or rubber coating.
+Underwater hockey uses a type of puck that while similar in appearance to an ice hockey puck, differs in that it has a lead core weighing approximately 3 lb within a teflon, plastic or rubber coating.
 This makes the puck dense enough to sink in a swimming pool, though it can be lofted during passes, while affording some protection to the pool tiles.

 A smaller and lighter version of the standard puck exists for junior competition and is approximately 1 lb 12 oz (0.80–0.85 kg) and of similar construction to the standard puck.

 While there are numerous regional variations in colour, construction and materials all must conform to international regulations stipulating overall dimensions and weight.
 The regulations state that pucks should be a bright distinctive colour, for example high-visibility pink or orange, and that for World Championships these are the only acceptable colours.

-In Spongee
+In spongee

 Spongee a.k.a. "sponge hockey", is an organized recreational cult game that emerged in Canada around the 1950s and is played in the Canadian city of Winnipeg.
-It gets its name from the puck that is used: instead of the hard vulcanized rubber puck used in regular ice hockey, a softer sponge puck is used.<ref name="spongeepuck" At on point some locals referred to it as "Tweeter" based on the sound the original pucks made.
-The game is a variant of ice hockey and was influenced by Canadian road hockey players and ice hockey players playing shinny on outdoor rinks in running shoes and winter boots.
-The game is played in winter strictly on outdoor rinks (no matter how cold), does not use ice skates, and has codes involving less contact.
+It gets its name from the puck that is used: instead of the hard vulcanized rubber puck used in regular ice hockey, a softer sponge puck is used.<ref name="spongeepuck" At one point, some locals referred to it as "tweeter" based on the sound the original pucks made.
+The game is a variant of ice hockey and was influenced by Canadian road-hockey and ice-hockey players playing shinny on outdoor rinks in running shoes and winter boots.
+The game is played in winter strictly on outdoor rinks, does not use ice skates, and has codes involving less contact.
 Broomball shoes are sometimes used.

-The spongee puck originated when someone took a toy red, white and blue handball and cut out the center, leaving a rude approximation of a standard hockey puck.
+The spongee puck originated when someone took a toy red-white-and-blue handball and cut out the center, leaving a rude approximation of a standard hockey puck.
 Eventually manufactured types of sponge pucks came into use, some of which were developed in Slovakia and had a spring core.
 Spongee pucks are softer than ice hockey pucks and have more bounce.